Ten Lifestyle Group

-About

 Ten Lifestyle Group (also known as Ten Group or Ten Concierge) is a global travel and lifestyle concierge (also known as lifestyle management) company founded in 1998 by Alex Cheatle and Andrew Long.
 The company's headquarters is based in London with 22 global offices in major cities including New York, Dubai, Hong Kong, Singapore and Tokyo.
-Alex Cheatle is the company's Chief Executive Officer.
+Alex Cheatle is the company's Chief Executive Officer (CEO).

 History

 Ten was founded in London in 1998.
 The business began as a company providing lifestyle concierge services to 20 members in London, growing as the number of requests increased.

-In 2001, Ten won its first corporate contract to provide concierge services on behalf of a major banking group.
-Today, Ten partners with global financial institutions and other premium brands to attract and retain wealthy and mass affluent customers.
-Millions of members have access to Ten's services across lifestyle, travel, dining, entertainment and premium retail categories on behalf of over 50 clients including Coutts, HSBC, Royal Bank of Canada, OCBC, Isetan, China Merchants Bank, and ICBC.
+In 2001, Ten won its first corporate contract to provide concierge services on behalf of a major UK banking group including Coutts.

 In 2017, Ten was admitted to the London Stock Exchange's secondary market (AIM: TENG) at a value of 134.0 pence per share.
-During the roadshows, Ten raised £18 million valuing the Company at £104.8 million.
-Institutional investors currently include Soros Fund Management, Baillie Gifford, and Lombard Odier, as well as other blue chip institutions.
+During the roadshows, Ten raised £18 million valuing the company at £104.8 million.
+Institutional investors currently include Lombard Odier, Canaccord Genuity Wealth Management, Gresham House Asset Management as well as other blue chip institutions.

 Ten currently has more than 2 million registered private and corporate individuals around the world, who are serviced by a workforce of over 1,000 in all key jurisdictions, 24/7, 365 days a year.